Website header large-NL_22_156

 How does salary sacrifice work?

-Experienced fleet management services are vital.
-LeasePlan’s consultative approach can help businesses to understand how to best integrate electric vehicles into their fleet, while reducing costs and improving performance and driver safety.
+An experienced supplier is vital.
+ALD Automotive | LeasePlan’s consultative approach can help businesses to understand how to effectively integrate electric vehicles into their fleet, while reducing costs and improving performance and driver safety.

 How should you communicate the benefits to employees?

 Buying or leasing a car is a significant life choice.
-Salary sacrifice schemes are an opportunity for a provider to influence and educate employees who may have never been exposed to company cars – or any other benefits-in-kind – before.
+Salary sacrifice schemes are an opportunity for a provider to influence and educate employees who may have never been exposed to company cars (or any other benefits-in-kind) before.

 All communications need to be clear, explaining issues that might already be obvious to a veteran company car driver.
 This will ensure employees are educated, motivated and ready to make an informed decision on whether a salary sacrifice car is right for them.